 It helped that we had no bags with us so we were able to go through the faster line into the park.
 Once we were in, they took our picture as a family, gave us a claim ticket and we were free to enjoy our day.

-We made a stop at guest services since my friend Laura had recommended we get the All Day Dining Deal since we were going to be there all day.
-The way the plan works is each person can eat an entree, a side item or dessert and a drink, as often as once every hour, all day!
+My friend Laura had recommended we get the All Day Dining Deal and since we were going to be there all day, we made a stop at guest services.
+The way the plan works is each person can eat an entree, a side item or dessert, and a drink, as often as once every hour, all day!
 Considering we were going to be there all day, and my teenagers pretty much eat every hour, it was a great deal for us.

-While we settled our dining plan, the older kids measured the younger ones to see which rides they would be able to get on.
+The older kids measured the younger ones to see which rides they would be able to get on, while we settled our dining plan.

 We each got a wristband.
-The smaller kids got a kid colored one, and the rest of us got adult ones.
+The smaller kids got a kid-colored band, and the rest of us got adult ones.
 If you purchase a child wristband, the child must order from the children’s menu wherever they eat.
-They have other dining opportunities as well, if you’re interested in some special experiences for your kids.
+Seaworld San Antonio has other dining opportunities as well if you’re interested in some special experiences for your kids.
 You can get more details as well as their prices on the SeaWorld San Antonio website.

 The crowd was super light, even though it was the middle of summer.
 It was definitely the right choice to go on a Thursday!
 So if you have the ability to visit the park on a weekday, I highly recommend it.